Learning & Teaching Grant Program (LTG)

 Funding requests must conform to the rates and regulations of the University, Funding requests must conform to the rates and regulations of the University, and must be fully justified in terms of the needs of the project.
 PIs must provide a detailed explanation in the budget justification form as to how the funds will be used to achieve the project objectives.

 The adjudication committee may deem your application less competitive if they find that you are requesting non-essential funding or ineligible activities, and may require budget revisions.
 Committee members will take into account the quality of your overall financial planning and the justification of requested expenditures.
 Additional funding and in-kind contributions should be clearly stated and will be taken into account.

-Applications requesting to develop new technologies, software, or databases are subject to the adjudication committee requesting a consultation with Ryerson legal in addition to the standard application requirements.
+Applications requesting to develop new technologies, software, or databases are subject to the adjudication committee requesting a consultation with the University legal in addition to the standard application requirements.
 If your proposal includes the use or creation of a third party software, please include a justification of why you should use these over already existing/supported software.

 Each application must be accompanied by a clear timeline for monthly goals and activities to demonstrate proposal feasibility within the one-year timeframe.

 Please review the list of eligible expenses below: